Vauxoo/addons-vauxoo/purchase_rfq_xls/README.rst

 to allow load the template and update the prices of products taking into account the following
 considerations:
-- If the product in the RFQ is equal in quantity and code to the request answered ( Filled excel ) then only the cost is updated.
+- If the product in the RFQ is equal in quantity and code to the request answered (filled excel) then only the cost is updated
-- If thhe product in the RFQ is equal in code but not in quantity then updated quantity and price.
+- If the product in the RFQ is equal in code but not in quantity then updated quantity and price.
-- If the Product is listed in my RFQ but the Supplier removed in their answered template, then this product will be removed of my RFQ.
+- If the product is listed in my RFQ but the supplier removed in their answered template, then this product will be removed of my RFQ.

 Extras: